MycroftAI/mycroft-skills-kit/README.md

 ## Features

  - Create a new skill
- - Create intent tests for a skill
+ - Create an intent test for a skill
  - Upload a skill
  - Upgrade an existing skill